pussinboots/heroku-softcover/README.md

 ##Contribute

 I mentioned it's start as a tool for me to near realtime changes on my book but feel free to use it also or to fork and adapt this.

+###Fast Contribution

+Use the [vagrant-git](https://github.com/pussinboots/vagrant-git) to get a vagrant box with an complete environment ready too run heroku-softcover

 ##License